 Camp Gordon Johnston World War II Museum

-WW II Museum containing a wide array of artifacts, as well as a small Field Hospital, Mail Room, Library Room (Circa 40's), Barracks room and a Research Library.
 This is the only World War II museum east of New Orleans and the only one in Florida.
-We have over 7,000 feet of artifacts; WW II footage on DVDs and interviews with WW II veterans, as well as civilians; extensive research library including not only books, but documents.
-Movies are shown on the last Saturday of each month in our 22 seat movie theater.
-Admission is free but donations are accepted, Plus FREE popcorn.
+We have over 4,000 feet of artifacts; WW II footage on DVDs and interviews with WW II veterans, as well as civilians; extensive research library including not only books, but documents.
+Admission is free but donations are accepted.
 The museum was named in honor of Colonel Gordon Johnston, an American soldier who served in the Spanish-American War, Philippine-American War and World War I. The Museum is dedicated to the Amphibious World War II Soldiers who trained for the D-day invasion at Camp Gordon Johnston from 1942-1945.

 The Camp Gordon Johnston WWII Museum is funded, in part, by the Franklin County Tourist Development Council.
 ADA accessible.